vmesel/WP-A.CO/README.md

 ################################################
 ## What we are working on:

-- New apprearence for the system
+- New appearence for the system

-- Work on Form Validation

-- Work in Better Ways to get URLs Stored
+- Add HTTP:// in front of the URL

+- Check if the HASH is already in use

+- Get Meta Info of the Pages

 ## Functions that can already be used